Investing in Computing Companies and Stocks

 The big question surrounds which company will be the first to achieve “quantum supremacy,” an event where a quantum computer does something a classical computer cannot do.
 In 2019, Google claimed to have a breakthrough which led to everyone asking, Has Google Finally Achieved Quantum Supremacy?

 If we put our cybersecurity hat on for a moment, what’s perhaps most concerning about quantum supremacy is that once that’s achieved, our current methods of encryption can be hacked.
 That’s why many companies like Isara Corporation are developing quantum-safe cryptographic solutions for integration into commercial products to protect against quantum attack.
+One publicly traded quantum encryption stock is Arqit Quantum, but they still haven’t demonstrated product-market fit in the form of meaningful revenues.

 Investing in 5G